Rudolf Miethig: Career

 Miethig, who was born on 17 October 1921 in Zwickau, volunteered for service in the Luftwaffe in 1939.
 Following flight training, he was transferred to the 3.
 Staffel (3rd squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in the spring of 1941.
 At the time the Staffel was commanded by Oberleutnant Helmut Kühle who was replaced by Oberleutnant Helmut Bennemann on 27 April.
 I. Gruppe (1st group) of JG 52 to which 3.
 Staffel was subordinated was headed by Hauptmann Wolfgang Ewald at the time.
-Until 21 February, the entire I. Gruppe was based at an airfield at Katwijk in the Netherlands where it was tasked with patrolling the Dutch coast area and German Bight, the three Staffeln were then deployed at various airfields on the Dutch, German and Danish North Sea coast.
+Until 21 February, the entire I. Gruppe was based at an airfield at Katwijk aan Zee in the Netherlands where it was tasked with patrolling the Dutch coast area and German Bight, the three Staffeln were then deployed at various airfields on the Dutch, German and Danish North Sea coast.

 On 25 May, I. Gruppe was placed under the command of Hauptmann Karl-Heinz Leesmann.
 On 23 September, I. Gruppe was withdrawn from the Western Front and was sent to the Eastern Front where it would be based at an airfield at Ponyatovka, located approximately 30 km southwest of Roslavl.